blackfireio/player/README.rst

     scenario
         name "Scenario Name"
-        blackfire "Environment name" # Use the environment name (or UUID) you're targeting or false to disable
+        # Use the environment name (or UUID) you're targeting or false to disable
+        blackfire true

 .. code-block:: bash